Tymnastic/EPL-football-analysis/README.md

 [kaggle](https://www.kaggle.com/datasets/evangower/premier-league-2022-2023)

 ## limitations
-the datase is only up to match week 27 analysis on players performances could be done because the dataset has no player data
+The datase is only up to match week 27.

+Analysis on players performances could be done because the dataset has no player data.

 ----